2b-t/LB-t/doc/CodeDesign.md

 ## Code design

+TODO

+- Explain abstraction of memory and access patterns
+- One and two populations
-How designed: Abstraction of memory and access patterns, one and two populations, separate static and dynamic interface, allow code to be compiled without VTK but with same functionality
+- Separate static and dynamic interface
+- Allow code to be compiled without VTK

-Program all boundary conditions only once for all orientations and lattices, program collision operators once for all lattices: Templated
+- Program all boundary conditions only once for all orientations and lattices
+- Program collision operators once for all lattices

+Detail architecture with PlantUML